 The monastery was purchased by The National Institute of Colonization in 1950, with the aim to build a new town next to it, as well as the restoration of the monastery, which served as diverse usage to the new colonies.
 The settlers houses were built in 1954, in this moment the monastic church became the new village parish and accountable to the Valladolid archbishopric.

-At the end of the 20th century with the purpose that the monastery host the headquarters of the Foundation "Las Edades del Hombre" the monastery experienced no rehabilitation work.
-Today the monastery hosts the new five-star hotel chain Castilla thermal spa.
+At the end of the 20th century with the purpose that the monastery host the headquarters of the Foundation "Las Edades del Hombre" the monastery didn't experience any rehabilitation work.
+Today the monastery hosts the new five-star hotel chain Castilla thermal spa.+

 Castilla TermalBurgo de Osma